alevchuk/programming-lessions/PREREQUISITES.md

 (follow the "Doing it Right" section of the webpage "Installing Python 3 on Mac OS X: The Hitchhiker's Guide to Python") The page will show you how to install Apple Xcode which is a perquisite for installing Python 3 via the Brew package manager.

+### python3 issues
+#### Shell command "python" opens the old version  (the default on Mac is python2.6)

-Make the command "python" always open "python3.5" (the default on Mac is python2.6) Open Terminal and run:
+To fix that, make the command "python" always open "python3.6" Open Terminal and run:
 ```
 echo -e '\nalias python="/usr/local/bin/python3.6"' >> ~/.bash_profile
 ```

-### python3 issues
+#### Up or Down Arrow keys don't work in interactive python
 Sometimes history does not work in python interactive evironment (when I press the Up or Down Arrow keys in the Python interpreter I get ^[[A or ^[[B instead of history)

 To fix that, install ruby (which gets you the readline dependency) and then re-install python, like this: